Tropical Storm Hubert

 Severe Tropical Storm Hubert was a destructive tropical cyclone that killed 85 people throughout Madagascar early March 2010.
 Forming out of a slow-moving area of low pressure on March 9, Hubert quickly developed within a region favoring tropical development.
-Situated off the coast of Madagascar, the storm attained peak winds of 100 km/h (65 mph) just hours before making landfall on March 10 near Mananjary in Fianarantsoa Province.
-Rapid weakening took place once over land, with the storm losing gale-force winds late on March 11.
-The remnants of Hubert persisted for several more days, eventually dissipating off the southern coast of Madagascar on March 15.
+As the storm was situated off the coast of Madagascar on March 10, it would attain peak winds of 100 km/h (65 mph) hours before making landfall near Mananjary in Fianarantsoa Province.
+Rapid weakening took place once inland, with the storm losing gale-force winds late on March 11.
+The remnants of Hubert would persist for several days, eventually dissipating off the southern coast of Madagascar on March 15.